thnnx/Proj_PizzaSales/README.md

 - Total Orders weekly (day of week) and monthly for the stock inventory
 - Daily and Monthly Pizza Sold and Orders Trend
 - Percentage sales of pizza by size and flavor category
-- Hourly Order trend for worker's time management
+- Hourly Order trend for worker's time and workload management
 - List of top 5 and bottom 5 selling pizzas by total sales, quantity and orders

 Data insights will be used for the next strategic planning of the business